 - Check traps twice a week until the biofix is established; thereafter, check traps weekly.

-- Remove trapped insects from the trap bottom after you count and record the trap catch on the pheromone trap and degree-day monitoring form (example form—PDF)·
+- Remove trapped insects from the trap after you count and record results (example form— ).

-- Replace trap bottoms monthly or when they become covered with debris.
+- For moth traps, replace trap bottoms monthly or when they become covered with debris.

-- Follow the manufacturer's recommendations for replacing pheromone lures.
-Store lures in a refrigerator or freezer.
+- Follow manufacturer's recommendations for replacing pheromone lures.
+Store pheromone lures in a refrigerator or freezer.